-Speciality Dishes: Ribs with southern barbeque sauce or the big Southern breakfast with grits followed by sweet Pecan pie
+Speciality Dishes: Ribs with southern barbecue sauce or the big Southern breakfast with grits followed by sweet pecan pie

 Watch out for: The deadly hangover cure!

 The Deep South is famed for its food and its high sugar and fat content – this is no place to start a diet!
 Savoury dishes are often sweetened sugar or honey and desserts are legendary like the pecan pie and Mississippi mud pie (actually made from sticky chocolate!).
-Fried Chicken from Kentucky is a popular dish of Creole origin, and corn on the cob, okra (ladies fingers) and black-eyed peas are traditional staples, as is ‘grits‘ a tastless corn porridge.
-Barbecue ribs or other meat smoked on the fire and served with a hot and sweet southern sauce is great summer food fayre.
-Soul Food and Creole cuisine are rich legacies of the African-American slave tradition, dishes include chitterlings (pig’s tripe), catfish, crawfish and Gumbo soup.
-Cajun food is from a poor, white man’s tradition and a jambalay, spicy rice with assorted seafood and veg in a hot tomato sauce is about the most hearty meal you could desire.
+Fried chicken from Kentucky is a popular dish of Creole origin, and corn on the cob, okra (ladies fingers) and black-eyed peas are traditional staples, as is ‘grits‘, a tasteless corn porridge.
+Barbecue ribs or other meat smoked on the fire and served with a hot and sweet southern sauce is great summer food fave.
+Soul food and Creole cuisine are rich legacies of the African-American slave tradition, dishes include chitterlings (pig’s tripe), catfish, crawfish and gumbo soup.
+Cajun food is from a poor, white man’s tradition and a jambalay (spicy rice with assorted seafood and veg in a hot tomato sauce) is about the most hearty meal you could desire.

-The full Southern breakfast consists of eggs, ‘grits’ – a hot cereal of ground hominy seasoned with butter and salt – breakfast meat; bacon, ham or beef, and biscuits-and-gravy (that’s the American biscuit – the English ‘scone’), all for around about $6 with juice and coffee (not including the bucket).
+The full Southern breakfast consists of eggs, ‘grits’ – a hot cereal of ground hominy seasoned with butter and salt, breakfast meat (bacon, ham or beef) and biscuits-and-gravy (that’s the American biscuit – the English ‘scone’), all for about $6 with juice and coffee (not including the bucket).

 Oyster Hangover Cure

-The oyster hangover cure is really a bloody Mary mix with Tabasco and egg.
-It made seem strange to drink more spirits to sober up, but the theory is to have a bit of the snake that bit you as an immunity cure, and the tomato is rich in vitamins and free radicals which soak up the excess of alcohol in your stomache.
+The oyster hangover cure is really a Bloody Mary mix with Tabasco and egg.
+It made seem strange to drink more spirits to sober up, but the theory is to have a bit of the snake that bit you as an immunity cure, and the tomato is rich in vitamins and free radicals which soak up the excess of alcohol in your stomach.

-If you’re in Alabama you probably won’t be using this as many counties are ‘dry’; it is illegal to sell any alcohol and drunk driving is a serious felony offence.
+If you’re in Alabama you probably won’t be using this as many counties are ‘dry’; it is illegal to sell any alcohol in 26 of its 67 counties, and drunk driving is a serious felony offence.
 In fact, drinking alcohol outdoors is generally prohibited all over the Deep South, notable exceptions being festivals, on Beale St in Memphis and on Bourbon Street in New Orleans, where alcohol is tolerated.
 Don’t even try it if you’re under 21, or you’ll be in deep in trouble in the Deep South.

 1 ¼ – 2 ounces vodka (optional)